 23. Focus on what YOU can control.

-You know where I am coming from.
-It takes more discipline to hold back when you know your not recovered then to push a run when you are still recovering.
+It takes more discipline to hold back when you know you're not recovered than to push a run when you are still recovering.

 The smart runners will do this.
-They know results come in the rest, not soley the hard workout itself.
-Want to know how to qualify for the Boston Marathon?
+They know results come in the rest, not specifically from the hard workout itself.
+I hope this post on how to qualify for the Boston Marathon has been helpful to you.